 Connecticut General Statutes § 53a-57 - Misconduct with a Motor VehicleDefenses to Reckless Driving

-You can be charged with reckless driving whenever you exhibit a behavior that the police determine is reckless or endangers the lives of others.
+You can be charged with reckless driving whenever you exhibit behavior that the police determine is reckless or endangers the lives of others.
 Since "reckless" is not explicitly defined, this is the element that may be easiest to challenge.
 We may be able to raise a reasonable doubt about any of the elements, including recklessness.
-For example, if you were drinking coffee while driving and were charged with reckless driving, we may be able to argue that the act of drinking coffee did not rise to the level of recklessness.
 The surrounding circumstances will determine whether that act was reckless.

+Reckless driving is a misdemeanor and will give you a criminal record.
 If you are convicted, you will be fined at least $100 and up to $300.
+In addition, you will face a license suspension.
 You also can be incarcerated for up to 30 days.
 For each subsequent reckless driving offense, you can face a fine of up to $600 and incarceration for a year.Let Us Defend Your Reckless Driving Case!

 If you or a loved one has been arrested for reckless driving, it is essential that you contact a top Connecticut criminal defense attorney.
 Allan F. Friedman has over 25 years of experience defending criminal allegations.

 For more information about defending reckless driving allegations in violation of C.G.S. § 14-222, contact Stamford criminal lawyer Allan F. Friedman to arrange your free, no-obligation, initial consultation.
 Our offices are located at 24 Hoyt St #A, Stamford, CT 06905.
 Mr. Friedman can be reached 24/7 at (203) 357-5555, or you can contact us online for a prompt response.